 Effective November 22, 2010, Artisan Partners Holdings executed a forward starting interest rate swap with a counterparty that had a total notional value of \$200 million upon issuance, a start date of July 1, 2011, and has a final maturity date of July 1, 2013.
 The counterparty under this forward starting interest rate swap contract will pay Artisan Partners Holdings variable interest at the three-month LIBOR rate (0.29% and 0.28% as of December 31, 2010 and 2009, respectively), and Artisan Partners Holdings will pay the counterparty a fixed interest rate of 1.04%.
 This forward starting interest rate swap was entered into to convert the amended Term Loan into fixed rate debt to the extent of the notional value of the swap contract to manage interest rate risk on the amended Term Loan.
 Based on the terms of the forward starting interest rate swap contract and the amended Term Loan, the forward starting interest rate swap contract was determined to qualify as a cash flow hedge.
 Any changes in fair value of this swap contract that relate to the effective portion of the cash flow hedge are recorded in Total comprehensive income (loss) in the accompanying Consolidated Statements of Changes in Partners' Equity (Deficit), Accumulated Other Comprehensive Income (Loss) and Redeemable Class C Interests until earnings are affected by the variability of cash flows.
 Gains and losses on the swap contract representing hedge ineffectiveness are recognized in current earnings.
-In 2010, Artisan Partners Holdings recognized a gain of \$866,354 in earnings relating to the forward starting interest rate swap as a result of the change in fair value of the forward starting interest rate swap as a result of the deternance of the forward starting interest rate swap as a result of the deternance of the forward starting interest rate swap as a result of the deternance of the forward starting interest rate swap as a result of the deternance of the forward starting interest rate swap as a result of the date on which the swap was designated
+In 2010, Artisan Partners Holdings recognized a gain of \$866,354 in earnings relating to the forward starting interest rate swap.
+This gain is the result of the change in fair value of the forward starting interest rate swap as a result of the fluctuation in the three-month LIBOR from the date the swap was effective and the date the swap was designated as an effective cash flow hedge.
+Artisan Partners Holdings measures the fair value of the hedged item by calculating the difference between the cumulative change in fair value of the hedged item.